RandomInternetPreson/Lucid_Vision/README.md

 8. If you want to use MiniCPM-Llama3-V-2_5, download it here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5

+   The 4-bit verison of the model can be downloaded here: https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-int4

+   **Notes about 4-bit MiniCPM:**
+   *  It might not look like the model fully unloads from vram, but it does and the vram will be reclaimed if another program needs it
+   *  Your directory needs to have the term "int4" in it, this is how the extension identifies the 4bit nature of the model

-9. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
+10. Before using the extension you need to update the config file; open it in a text editor *Note No quotes around gpu #:
 ```
    {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",